Diagnostic Control System

 It is one of the 4 levers of control decribed by Simons to manage the tension in organizations between profit, growth, risk and control besides Belief Systems, Boundary Systems and Interactive Control Systems.

-Learn more about Diagnostic Control Systems
+Learn more about Diagnostic Control Systems.

-More on corporate governance: Agency Problem, Belief System, Board of Directors, Boundary System, CEO Duality, more...
+More on corporate governance: 3P Framework, Agency Problem, Belief System, Board of Directors, Boundary System, more on corporate governance...

 You may also like: Full-time MBA, Executive MBA, Executive Education, Online MBA.